writethedocs/www/docs/conf/atlantic/2023/news/get-ready.rst

 Get Ready for the conference!
 =============================

-Hey everyone!
+Hey everyone,

 We're just a few days from the start of the conference, and we're getting excited to see you soon!
 We're looking forward to gather for 3 days of content, collaboration, and conversation.

-We have a few reminders before we welcome you all next Sunday:
+We have a few reminders before we welcome you all on Sunday:

 * Ticket sales close this week, so grab yours now!
 * We have a great Welcome Wagon guide.